theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart4.md

 ![alt text](Figure/Interface-Final-MAGs-tod.png "Interface-Final-MAGs-tod.png")

+We should discuss why contigs from each MAG are not next to each other.
+This is a key advantage of the manual binning, and explains well why automatic binning as it is developpeed today is noy working well (Tom's opinion, at least).

-PS: if you want, you can go to the "Bins" section and load the collection called "tom_only_MAGs_FINAL", then draw to refresh the display.
+PS: if you want, you can download the collection called `collection-TOM_only_MAGs_FINAL.txt` on the Github, import it into the PROFILE.db (program is called `anvi-import-collection`), and visualize it in the interface.

 ## 10- Exploring the summary output